 About BJ Gonzalvo

 BJ Gonzalvo is an organizational psychologist with a doctorate earned from Walden University (Minneapolis, MN) in 2010, and a Bachelor's of Arts from the University of Washington.
 He wrote his dissertation on the acculturation of Filipino immigrant nurses.
 He has experience serving in various organizations including the military, public sector, and nonprofit.
-He's currently the manager of a human capital analytics program within a large HR agency.
-Prior to this post, he was a research fellow at the Department of Defense in Arlington, VA where he got the opportunity to work on researching various military workforce issues such as career satisfaction, retention, and work/life balance.
-He's a military veteran who served in the US Navy as a logistics specialist and in the Air Force Reserves as a Psychology Technician.
+He's currently the manager of a human capital analytics program at a large HR agency.
+Prior to this post, he was a Department of Defense research fellow in Washington, DC where he got the opportunity to work on researching various military workforce issues such as career satisfaction, retention, and work/life balance.
+He's a military veteran who served in the US Navy and in the Air Force Reserves as a Psychology Technician.

 He's the author of Lessons in Leadership From the Saints (Westbow Press, 2017).
-He regularly writes for Mind & Spirit Magazine, an online magazine that integrates psychology and the Catholic faith.
-He contributes occasionally to Northwest Catholic.
+He regularly writes for Mind & Spirit Magazine, Northwest Catholic, and WeAreKubo.
 He is currently working on 2 books: (1) Varieties of Religious Experience of Filipinos in America (in collaboration with FANHS) and (2) Leadership Development Training with the Saints (to be published by Hope and Life Press in early 2018).

 BJ lives with his wife and 2 young kids in Mill Creek, WA.
 BJ considers himself blessed to be able to do so many fun things, but for him, nothing tops the quality time he gets to spend with his wife and kids.
-His most favorite activity of all is to hang out with his family and just "waste time together" (as Pope Francis put it).
+His most favorite activity of all is to hang out with his family and, as Pope Francis put it, "waste time together."